 - You can opt to Share to Twitter, Facebook, or LinkedIn.
 If you tag Vocal Video on your social media channel or send us any notes, we can amplify your social account on ours!

-- If you have a paid subscription, you can also download your video to share on YouTube, Instagram, or other hosting providers like Wistia.
+- If you have a paid subscription, you can also Upload to YouTube, Instagram, Facebook, Tiktok, or other hosting providers like Wistia.
 You can opt to Download HD Video or Download Thumbnail Image depending on your needs.